Prevent Child Abuse: What to Report and Where to Get Help – Includes CPS Michigan Phone Number

 Research conducted by the Centers for Disease Control (CDC) estimates that approximately 1 in 6 boys and 1 in 4 girls are sexually abused before the age of 18.

-According to the U.S. Department of Justice, approximately 30% of perpetrators of sexual abuse are family members and about 60% are known to the child but are not family members (family friends, babysitters, child care providers, neighbors, etc.).
+According to the U.S. Department of Justice, approximately 30% of perpetrators of sexual abuse are family members and about 60% are known to the child, but are not family members (family friends, babysitters, child care providers, neighbors, etc.).
 That means that 90% of child abuse comes from someone that the child already knows.

 So yes, this is worth talking about.

-2. Teach Kids That They can say No to an Adult
+2. Teach Kids That They Can Say “No” to an Adult

-Tell an authority figure “no” can be tough for kids.
 Talk to your kids about when they should obey adults (nearly always) and when it’s okay to not obey.
 They do NOT have to “keep a secret” with an adult if it makes them uncomfortable.
-They do not have to say, see, or do anything with an adult that makes them feel uncomfortable, especially if involves their body or an adult’s.

 3. Listen to the Little Voice in Your Head

-This advice is for both kids and parents.
 If you get a weird feeling about a family member of one of your child’s friends, don’t let them play at their house.
-While I am certainly not advocating that we all go around being super judgmental of others, when it comes to the safety and well-being of your child, you need to go with your gut.
-We all have a sense of what is right and wrong.
-We all have that little voice in our heads that says, “I’m not so sure about this…”
+While we are certainly not advocating that we all go around being super judgmental of others, when it comes to the safety and well-being of your child, you need to go with your gut.

-Kids need to have an “out” in those situations.
-Make sure your child knows what to do if they find themselves in an uncomfortable or unsafe situation.
 Also make sure they know that they will never be in trouble for telling you about something that made them uncomfortable or calling you to have you come pick them up from a friend’s house because they are uncomfortable.

 4. Help Kids Identify Safe Adults

-Where to Turn if You Suspect Your Child has Been a Victim of Child Abuse
+Where to Turn if You Suspect Your Child Has Been a Victim of Child Abuse

 They can also help if you are wondering if your child is displaying age appropriate behavior or are wondering what age appropriate behavior looks like.